Dook97/avl_trees/README.md

 If the underlying dictionary gets modified after an iterator was created, the iterator is considered invalidated and any operations performed on it have an undefined result.

-In practice you can expect anything from a correct result to a segfault.